 For securitisations in China, servicers are generally also the originators of the underlying assets, or their affiliates.
 Certain kinds of securitisation (such as commercial mortgage-backed securities – CMBS) backed by real properties or incomes thereof may also use third-party professional property management institutions as servicers.
 The general responsibilities of the servicers include collecting the cash flow of the underlying assets and transferring it to the SPV, managing the asset pool, safeguarding the underlying assets, including legal documents and related records thereof, providing regular service reports to the SPV manager, and other duties as stipulated in the servicing agreement.

 Investors in ABS generally do not actively participate in the management of the SPV, but passively collect the principal and returns on the ABS.
 The investors can only participate in the security-holders' meeting and vote in situations where the investors’ rights might be affected.
-The main obligations and responsibilities of the investors include paying the subscription price in accordance with the terms of the subscription agreement, complying with the relevant laws and regulations and the provisions on the trading of ABS in the transaction documents, complying with the provisions on the exercise of rights, and maintaining confidentiality regarding trade secrets.
-At present, investors in China's securitisation market are generally financial institutions such as banks, insurance companies, securities companies, fund companies, asset management products managed by the aforementioned institutions, social security funds, public funds, private equity funds and other non-financial companies that meet the requirements for qualified investors.
+The main obligations and responsibilities of the investors include paying the subscription price in accordance with the terms of the subscription agreement, complying with the trading limits set in the relevant laws, regulations and transaction documents, complying with the provisions on the exercise of rights, and maintaining confidentiality regarding trade secrets.
+The business types of investor are introduced under 4.14 Entities Investing in Securitisation.

 According to the Notice of the People's Bank of China, China Banking Regulatory Commission and Ministry of Finance on Further Expanding the Pilot Programme on Credit Asset Securitisation (Yin fa No 127), the piloting of re-securitisation and synthetic securitisation is currently explicitly prohibited.
 In the fields of business asset securitisation and ABNs, although there is no explicit prohibition, re-securitisation and synthetic securitisation are not allowed in practice, which is in line with the goal of serving the real economy.